 Punka gharry wallah: “fan carriage man” (a pilot!).

 Springing from the traditions of the Royal Navy, servicemen have customarily bestowed particularly persistent nicknames on comrades with certain surnames.
-Here is a brief selection of World War II era nicknames used in the RAF (and the in the RN and other Commonwealth services).
+Here is a brief selection of World War II era nicknames used in the RAF (and the RN, Army and other Commonwealth services).
 Most are self-explanatory, some refer to historical characters still readily enough identified.
 There is no shortage of sources, additions, variations or explanations.

 Bell Daisy, Dinger